 The exercise or breathing technique can help with a number of problems.
 They can help promote natural calm when you are stressed, angry, or otherwise upset.

 They can help you stay composed when you are nervous.
 They can even help you concentrate when you’re at work (focus breathing).
-Also help you fall asleep when you’re tossing and turning.
+It can even help you fall asleep when you’re tossing and turning at night.

 How do you practice deep breathing?